 Flavour: Grapefruit, lime / lemon and a subtle berry flavour.
 Nice balance between sweet and sour, but it tends to lean toward the sour side of the equation.
 It has a refreshing quality.

 I was surprised that the Hpnotiq was fairly well balanced.
-Usually bright colour liqueurs are heavy on the sugar.
-In a cocktail Hpnotiq would almost be like a lightly flavour sour mix make for light refreshing drink.
-If you were to mix it with to many other ingredients the flavour of the Hpnotiq would get lost.
+Usually, bright colour liqueurs are heavy on the sugar.
+In a cocktail, Hpnotiq would almost be like a lightly flavoured sour mix that makes a refreshing drink.
+If you were to mix it with to many other ingredients the flavour would get lost and at the price point of a bottle, your cocktail creations would be better served using a fresh sour mix.